Cru (Christian organization): Confronting the counterculture movement

-Riding the conservative wave, 1970s and 1980s
+1970s and 1980s - Riding the conservative wave

 During the 1970s and 1980s, Campus Crusade increasingly became aligned with conservative politics, moral, and social positions.
-During the mid-1970s, Campus Crusade started a family outreach called FamilyLife to promote a Biblical view of the family, gender roles, homosexuality and abortion.
+During the mid-1970s, Campus Crusade started a family outreach called FamilyLife to promote a Biblical view of the family, gender roles, homosexuality, and abortion.
 Bill Bright objected to what he regarded as the "breakdown of the American family" and advocated a return to Biblical values.
 As part of the Evangelical Bicentennial of 1976, Campus Crusade launched an evangelism drive called "I Found It" which targeted 246 cities and involved 300,000 Christian volunteers from 15,000 churches.

-In addition, Campus Crusade worked with other evangelical leaders including Jack W. Hayford, Pat Robertson, Pat Boone, William L. Armstrong, and Billy James Hargis to build relationships with US politicians particularly within the Republican Party through outreaches such as "Christian Embassy."
+In addition, Campus Crusade worked with other evangelical leaders including Jack W. Hayford, Pat Robertson, Pat Boone, William L. Armstrong, and Billy James Hargis to build relationships with US politicians, particularly within the Republican Party, through outreaches such as "Christian Embassy."
 Bill Bright was also supportive of the Moral Majority and President Ronald Reagan, who was popular with many of Bright's evangelical contemporaries.
-Two Campus Crusade staff members Jerry Regier and Robert Pittenger also participated in the White House Conference on Families and the National Affairs Briefing in 1980.
+Two Campus Crusade staff members, Jerry Regier and Robert Pittenger, also participated in the White House Conference on Families and the National Affairs Briefing in 1980.
 According to the historian Turner, Bill Bright and Campus Crusade's conservative political leanings created friction with the left-leaning evangelist Jim Wallis.

 During the 1980s, Bright attempted to establish a graduate university for Campus Crusade called the "International Christian Graduate University" in La Jolla, San Diego.
 However, the project was fraught by fundraising problems, which almost bankrupted Campus Crusade.
-It also attracted opposition from the Mayor of San Diego Roger Hedgecock and a coalition of environmentalist groups including the Sierra Club, who supported a ballot in November 1985 requiring the city's voters to approve any developmental projects in San Diego's northern land reserve.
+It also attracted opposition from the mayor of San Diego Roger Hedgecock and a coalition of environmentalist groups including the Sierra Club, who supported a ballot in November 1985 requiring the city's voters to approve any developmental projects in San Diego's northern land reserve.
 In March 1986, Campus Crusade filed a lawsuit against San Diego for US$70 million plus interest.
-However, the lawsuit failed and Crusade's subsidiary, University Development, filed for bankruptcy when a lender foreclosed on the property in late 1986.
-The Texas land developer Glenn Terrell helped Crusade offset its debts by purchasing the property.
+However, the lawsuit failed, and Crusade's subsidiary, University Development, filed for bankruptcy when a lender foreclosed on the property in late 1986.
+Texas land developer Glenn Terrell helped Crusade offset its debts by purchasing the property.

 During the 1980s, Campus Crusade increased its cooperation with the charismatic, Pentecostal, and Catholic churches and denominations.
 Bright's personal friendships with charismatic and Pentecostal Christians and Zachary Bright's charismatic experience led Campus Crusade to soften its stance towards charismatic and Pentecostal churches.
 In 1983, Campus Crusade overturned its ban on staff members speaking in tongues.
 During the late 1980s, Campus Crusade also partnered with the Assemblies of God in missionary work in Africa and Latin America.
 In addition, Campus Crusade also collaborated with the Catholic Church to distribute the Jesus film in Catholic countries.